 The HT-2 is a dual-band version of the HT-1.
 The TR-5 "Hamlet Radio" probably has a power output of about 5 W (no other info known at this time).

 An HT-2, with dual-band capability.
-Image courtesy of Bill Howard.
+Image courtesy of the late Bill Howard.

 The TR-20 "Village Radio" is a hybrid tube/transistor "base station" transceiver with a 20 watt output, and it operates from 30-40 MC.
 It has a Destruct button similar to the early HT-1 which, when pressed, blows a concealed fuse.
 The TR-20's front panel is labeled in both English and Vietnamese.
 One TR-20 unit (serial #0233F, owned by Mike Zane), has component markings indicating it was likely made in early 1964.
 The front panel layout is somewhat different from serial #A101.
 Both units are pictured below.

 A TR-20 transceiver, serial A101.
 Image courtesy of Keith Snyder.

 Another type of TR-20, serial 0233F.
 Differences include the location for the Destruct switch, and a lack of a Key jack.
 Image courtesy of Mike Zane.